Agile (horse)

 Agile (1902–after 1914) was an American Thoroughbred racehorse who won the 1905 Kentucky Derby.

 Background

 Agile was sired by Sir Dixon, a very good runner whose wins included the Belmont, Travers and Withers Stakes and who was the Leading sire in North America in 1901.
 In addition to Agile, Sir Dixon was also the sire of Champions Running Water and Blue Girl as well as the multiple top level stakes winner and track record breaker, Blues.

+Agile was bred at Runnymede by Colonel Ezekiel Clay.
+His first owner was Captain Samuel S. Brown, and he was trained by Bob Tucker.

 Racing career

 Ridden by Jack Martin, Agile won the 1905 Kentucky Derby against two other competitors, Ram's Horn and Layson.
 It was one of the smallest fields since Azra won in 1892.

 Following the death of Captain Samuel Brown, his son Frank bought Agile for $5,700 in the July 1906 dispersal sale of the entire racing stable.
 The last record of Agile racing was coming last in a claiming race at Aqueduct Racetrack in November 1907.